shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 means that almost all "bugs" can be ruled-out in a few seconds.
 This has very strong implications on what can and can't be done.
-1. The best way to rule out a bug quickly is often to create the code in a way that it's impossible for the bug to happen, and so we would not need to "write a test and run it".
+1. The best way to rule out a bug quickly is often to create the code in a way that it's impossible for the bug to happen, and so we would not need to run the code (as a test or otherwise).
   1. Example for intuition - if something is single threaded, you don't need to test for concurrent data races at runtime.
 It's not a thing.
   1. Static typing, of course.
 A very simple example is that in a properly statically-typed language, if a function